 Research in the Department of Drama and Theatre Arts covers a wide range of cutting edge explorations and theorisations of drama, theatre and performance.

-While the research undertaken in the department is multifaceted, the following research groupings highlight points of intersection and speak to the research strengths of the department.
+While the research undertaken in the department is multifaceted, the following research supervisor groupings highlight points of intersection and speak to the research strengths of the department.
 The groupings allow for collaboration and support between researchers, as well as offering a thriving environment for postgraduate students.

 Emeritus Professor of Drama